RealVidy/botc-translations/README.md

 We use a google sheet to edit, discuss, and maintain translations of the game, mainly for digital use on [clocktower.online](https://clocktower.online/) or [Nara](https://nara.fly.dev/).
 This format should also be usable to generate translations for the physical copy of the game one day.

-Take a look at the english tab which you will need to duplicate for your own language: [JSON Generator EN](https://docs.google.com/spreadsheets/d/183HMp4ZgslxA4NtFVTXhY3xAbg7FIXZdmVnh9-4A_14/edit#gid=1546765235).
+Take a look at the english tab which you will need to duplicate for your own language: [EN](https://docs.google.com/spreadsheets/d/183HMp4ZgslxA4NtFVTXhY3xAbg7FIXZdmVnh9-4A_14/edit#gid=1546765235).
 We download these tabs in CSV format and run our script on them to generate JSON files.

 ![](assets/images/download_tab_csv.png)